crtr0/crtr0/README.md

 ## tl;dr

 Hi there! 👋 My name is Carter Rabasa and I'm a builder.
 I've been building products and businesses my entire life, starting with a Doom clone I wrote as a teenager on my [TI-85](https://en.wikipedia.org/wiki/TI-85).
 I started my tech career as a software engineer but quickly moved through product marketing, developer relations and product management roles.
-All along the way, I've built [businesses](https://unitedfray.com/), [communities](https://2022.cascadiajs.com/) and [products](https://fizbuz.com/).
+All along the way, I've built [businesses](https://unitedfray.com/), [communities](https://cascadiajs.com/) and [products](https://fizbuz.com/).
 The common thread across all of these things: I love software, I love building things and I love serving developers.

-I currently lead Developer Relations at [DataStax](https://datastax.com), a company that ships AI tools like [Astra DB](https://docs.datastax.com/en/astra-db-serverless/index.html) (a cloud-based vector database) and [Langflow](https://docs.langflow.org) (an visual tool for building AI agents).
+I currently lead Developer Relations at [DataStax](https://datastax.com), a company that ships AI tools like [Astra DB](https://docs.datastax.com/en/astra-db-serverless/index.html) (a cloud-based vector database) and [Langflow](https://langflow.org) (an visual tool for building AI agents and MCP servers).
 Prior to DataStax, I spent 6 years at [Twilio](https://twilio.com) where I helped build out their early DevRel team and, after moving to Product, shipped a suite of prototyping, debugging and serverless tools for Twilio developers.
 Prior to Twilio, I spent 3 years at Microsoft where I worked on Developer Marketing programs for Internet Explorer 9 and Windows 8.

-In my spare time, I run the [SeattleJS](https://seattlejs.com) meetup and organize the [CascadiaJS](https://cascadiajs.com) conference.
+In my spare time, I help run the [SeattleJS](https://seattlejs.com) meetup and organize the [CascadiaJS](https://cascadiajs.com) conference.

 I am based in Seattle, WA and am married to [Carrie Rabasa](https://carrie.rabasa.com/).
-We have two [awesome](https://www.geekwire.com/2018/will-8-year-old-girl-stick-coding-fun-project-dad-attracts-gifts-tech-community/) [kiddos](https://bit.ly/girl_scout_cookies_emily) and a beloved Labradoodle named Otto.
+We have two awesome kiddos and a beloved Labradoodle named Otto.

 ## How to Reach Me